-- In applications such as web search, the same information may have to be obtained multiple times from a text. - By storing and indexing this information for each text beforehand, the need for ad-hoc text analysis can be avoided. - Naturally, this is restricted to anticipated information needs. - Implies a trade-off between run-time and memory efficiency.
+- In applications such as web search, the same information may have to be obtained multiple times from a text. - By storing and indexing information beforehand, the need for ad-hoc text analysis can be avoided. - Naturally, this is restricted to anticipated information needs. - Implies a trade-off between run-time and memory efficiency.